crunchdao/desci-framework/paper/paper.md

 We can replace this metric with a more complex one, given that it can be used for earning and burning users' stakes.

-### Originality Measure
+# Originality Measure

 Here we can use [Numerai's metamodel contribution (MMC) score](https://docs.numer.ai/tournament/metamodel-contribution).
 This score shows how much we gain by including a model in the final model and considering it can prevent heavily staked models from being more diverse, so we don't end up with a few similar predictions dominating others.
-To calculate a user's (U) MMC for a given round we
+To calculate a user's ($u$) $MMC$ for a given round we

  * Select a random 67% of all staking users (with replacement)
  * calculate the stake-weighted predictions of these users
- * transform both the stake-weighted predictions and u's model to be uniformly distributed
+ * transform both the stake-weighted predictions and $u$'s model to be uniformly distributed
- * neutralize u's model with respect to the uniform stake-weighted predictions
+ * neutralize $u$'s model with respect to the uniform stake-weighted predictions
  * calculate the covariance between u's model and the targets
  * divide this value by 0.0841 (this step is to bring the expected score up to the same magnitude as the correlation, this can be skipped because we do not need it to be on the same scale as the correlations)
- * the resultant value is an MMC score
+ * the resultant value is an $MMC$ score
- * repeat this whole process 20 times and keep the average MMC score
+ * repeat this whole process 20 times and keep the average $MMC$ score

-## Rewarding as a Multi-objective Optimization Problem
+# Rewarding as a Multi-objective Optimization Problem

 So far, we have been proposing the same as the current metrics used in the Numerai tournament.
 However, in Numerai, after calculating the performance metric (they call it $TC$) and $MMC$, users can pick a combination of these scores to determine their rewards or punishment.
 For example, one can choose $1 \times TC$ or $TC + 2 \times MMC$ as a multiplier for his stakings.
 Here we propose to use another method.